aj-vicens/command-line-for-reporters/README.md

 The command line is the place where you can give your computer text commands that your computer will then attempt to execute.
 Unlike a typical graphical user interface (GUI)—where you drag a cursor around with a mouse and click into folders and on applications to launch them—the command line takes typed commands.
 You might think it's more efficient to use your mouse and click around to get into folders and launch apps, but once you get the hang of simple text commands to do everything from launching programs to working with files you'll see how much more efficient the command line can be.

+### Before we go any further: Why should you learn this?

+You're likely asking yourself why you'd learn to use the command line.
+The short answer is that it's a rather powerful way to easily do all sorts of things with your computer.
+There are a whole host of free command-line tools relevant to the type of work we do, so long as you know a few basic commands.
+Once you level up slightly, you can write scripts to automate repetitive tasks.
+More theoretically, it's just a way to get direct access to you computer without the the graphics that we're all used to.
+You can go anywhere in the computer quickly.
+You modify files, open them, delete them, read them.
+You can connect to the internet, and you can see everything that's running (and kill programs, if need be).

+But for our purposes, it's a very easy way to access a suite of tools to make your job easier and more efficient.
+For example, if you want to download a bunch of video, there's a [tool](https://ytdl-org.github.io/youtube-dl/) for that.
+Want to scrape Instagram?
+[Here](https://instaloader.github.io/) you go.
+And this is truly just scraping the surface.

+### Let's get started

 On your Mac, enter `command + spacebar` and type `Terminal` into the search bar.
 That will launch `Terminal.app`.

 ![spotlight screenshot](https://user-images.githubusercontent.com/6118900/27491446-3c2236ec-57f7-11e7-94f0-c974d22b9d66.png)